If you have come to this post, I have a feeling you are in one of a few categories:

 - Get a European girlfriend or boyfriend who doesn’t mind a little paperwork.
 And noooo, you don’t have to get married.
 Only kind of.
 This is essentially the option that I found was best for me.
 I did actually apply for a master’s degree but ultimately decided that I wasn’t sure and it didn’t make sense to spend the money, even if it was a fraction of US costs, if I wasn’t sure what I wanted to study.
 In addition to this fact, by this time I had met Pepelu, and after doing as much research as I could, we both figured that becoming pareja de hecho was the smartest, and easiest move for us.
 It is basically like a domestic partnership and gives certain rights to the couple, without being as legally binding as a marriage.
 Examples of rights you have:

-- You have a right to their life insurance and/or pension in event of their death.
+- You have a right to their life insurance and/or pension in event of their death as long as you can prove you’ve live together for five consecutive years.

-- You have a right to ask for days off of work in the event that they are in the hospital.
+- You have a right to ask for days off of work in the event that they are in the hospital, and vice versa, as well as family members up to 2nd degree kinship.
+This includes maternity and paternity leave as well.

 - You have the right to live and work anywhere in the EU for five years, and after five years, apply for “permanent residency” that lasts for ten and renews itself automatically.